NatejSweet/jsServer/notes.md

 margin at /
 edit page on hub works mostly, but leaves edit map button and does not create edit buttons should try to impliment drag and drop edit page divs reorganization

+when logged in but not owner
+world has save button, maybe saved worlds is grabbed on login if world id not in saved worlds, create savebutton else do nothing saved worlds dropdown div/button with name and side button that when clicked, expects next click on whole button, if next click not on button, cancel delete